 For sheer quantity of patronage, you can't beat Soros, the NED, and USAID.
-For the
+For the guiding principles of "democracy promotion," however, you have to go to Oxford.

 Leading acolytes of Project Democracy did so, literally.
 McFaul was a Rhodes scholar at Oxford.
 U.S. Permanent Representative at the United Nations Susan Rice was a Rhodes scholar at Oxford.
 Nadia Diuk, the NED vice president who talks about Russia's current leaders strictly as "authoritarians" to be ousted, taught at Oxford before assuming her duties in the U.S.A.